Accessibility

 In order to hide this element from regular users while maintaining its functionality, it is common to make the link at the very top of the page, but hidden by default with CSS.
 Then when a user first engages with keyboard navigation, it is the first link to receive focus and can be revealed with CSS.

-It is vital the target container of your skip link has tabindex property set to -1.
-This prevent unwanted behavior on the page by setting focus to the target element.
+property set to -1.
+This prevents unwanted behavior on the page by setting focus to the target element.

-It is also best practice to include the role="main" attribute and value to the target container.
+attribute and value to the target container.
 This attribute is read by the screen-reader to provide an extra layer of semantics to a keyboard user, indicating that they landed where they expected to on the page (at the main content).

 <body>